arfc/.github/.github/ISSUE_TEMPLATE/question.md

 ---

-## Question or Discussion Topic
+# Question or discussion topic.

 Please describe your question or the topic you want to discuss.

-## Details
+## Provide details.

 Provide any relevant details, context, or background information that might help others understand your question or discussion topic.

-## Additional Context
+## External context or references.

-Add any other context or screenshots about the question or discussion topic here.
+Add any other context, reference links, or screenshots about the question or discussion topic here.